bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 Open up the `Data_Structures_Answers.md` file.
 This is where you'll jot down your answers for the runtimes of the functions you just implemented.
 If you implemented depth-first traversal, just answer the questions pertaining to the depth-first traversal algorithm.
 If you implemented breadth-first traversal, just answer the questions pertaining to breadth-first traversal.

-Also, include the runtimes of the original code and your optimized solution in `names.py`.
+Also, include the runtime complexities of the original code and your optimized solution from `names.py`.

 ### Stretch Problems